Gajol/ApplicationArchitecture/ARA-TOC.md

 <a name="appendix-definitions-devops"></a>
 ## DevOps

-DevOps, the practice of applying developmental best practices such as collective collaboration to infrastructure operations, has been shown to positively impact efficiencies of development and operations teams today, especially in the cloud environment.
+DevOps, the practice of applying developmental best practices such as collaboration to infrastructure operations, has been shown to positively impact the efficiencies of development and operations teams today, especially in the cloud environment.

+<a name="appendix-definitions-digital-transformation"></a>
+## Digital Transformation

+Digital transformation is the process os using digital technologies to create new, or modify exiting business proceofes, culture and customer experiences to meet changingexistingss and market requirements.
+Reimagining the business in the digital age is a digital transformation. - [*Salesforce*](https://www.salesforce.com/products/platform/what-is-digital-transformation/)

 <a name="appendix-definitions-governance"></a>
 ## Governance:

 Governance
-: is derived from the Greek word kubernan "*to steer*" is an important responsibility of the architect role.
+: is derived from the Greek word Huberman "*to steer*" is an important responsibility of the architect role.
 As the name implies, the scope of architecture governance covers any aspect of the software development process that architects (including roles like enterprise architects) want to exert an influence upon.
 For example, ensuring software quality within an organization falls under the heading of architectural governance because it falls within the scope of architecture, and negligence can lead to disastrous quality problems.

 IT Governance
 : is processes that enable the IT staff to better manage risk and operate efficiently to the benefit of the organization on the whole.
 IT Governance includes aspects from many initiatives including:
-- The Principles of Scientific Management — a method of corporate organization focused on scientific output during the industrial era.
+- The Principles of Scientific Management — a method of a corporate organization focused on scientific output during the industrial era.
 - Total Quality Management — a method focused on creating a work environment where employees strive to constantly improve.
 - Quality Management System — a method that acts as a collection of organizational processes focused on increasing customer satisfaction.